johnpuddephatt/hidinginplainsight/src/cinemas/shaftesbury-cinema.md

 image: https://res.cloudinary.com/hpph/image/upload/v1596451154/hidinginplainsight/shaftesburycinema.svg
 location: '{"type":"Point","coordinates":[-1.4992422,53.8015949]}'
 address: Corner of Harehills Lane and York Road
-description: This is another of the many cinemas in Leeds to have been designed by J.P.
+description: "This is another of the many cinemas in Leeds to have been designed by J.P.
 Crawford of Harehills.
 It was one of his later cinemas, built in Art-Deco style.
 It opened in 1928 and had a capacity of 1,603 across stalls and balcony.
-According to one source it was fitted with 'the provision of wide chairs for two'.
-The cinema also had a ballroom which opened in 1929 and a row of shops along the York Road side.
+According to one source it was fitted with 'the provision of wide chairs for two'. "
 description_extended: >-
   The cinema had a ballroom which opened in 1929 and there was a row of shops along the York Road side of the building.
 The main auditorium also had a large